uniquehash/ReviewSheets/mathematics/probability_theory/field_overview.md

 * what are [events in the field of probability theory](https://en.wikipedia.org/wiki/Event_(probability_theory))?
 	* a set of outcomes of an experiment to which a probability is assigned
+		* unlike a sample space which is simply a set of outcomes
+	* a single outcome may be an element of many different events
+	* different evetns in an experiment are usually not equally likely since they may include very different groups of outcomes

 * what is a [sample space in the field of probability theory](https://en.wikipedia.org/wiki/Sample_space)?
 	* the set of all possible outcomes or results of an experiment